Yamaha Seca Turbo

 Production Stats

-Yamaha offered the XJ650 Turbo for two years only, building about 6,500 bikes in 1982 and another 1,500 the following year.
+Yamaha offered the XJ650 Turbo for two years only, building about 6,500 bikes in 1982 and another 1,500 in 1983.

-Turbo bikes never enjoyed mainstream popularity, they really weren't around long enough.
+Turbo bikes never enjoyed mainstream popularity, and they really weren't around long enough.
 Engineers were soon able to coax more power out of normally aspirated engines, which ended the need for the more expensive and complex turbochargers.
 Yamaha dropped the XJ Turbo series for 1984 in favor of their new FJ series bike.

 Notes and Misc